kanchan1703/ml-algorithms-implementation/Random Forest/README.md

 Step 2: **Decision Tree Classification** <rb/>

-Where, I built a decision tree class to create individual trees, using the GINI inpurity for the splits.<br/>
+Where, I built a decision tree class to create individual trees, using the GINI impurity for the splits.<br/>

 Step 3: **Random Forest Implementation** <br/>